dci-labs/certification-lab-config/README.md

 DEFAULT_QUEUE=pool
 EOF
 ```

+Add the credentials for your remoteci in `~/.config/dci-pipeline/dci_credentials.yml`.
+This file can be downloaded in [www.distributed-ci.io](https://www.distributed-ci.io/remotecis)

 You can now customize the hooks, pipelines and inventories files for
 your own needs following [the DCI documentation](https://docs.distributed-ci.io/).